 POWERful Women is working for greater representation of women at the top of the UK’s energy industry.

 We are a professional initiative that seeks to promote the growth and leadership development of women across the energy sector.
-Our goals are to see 30% of executive board roles and 40% of management roles filled by women by 2030.
+Our goals are to see 30% of executive board roles and 40% of middle management roles filled by women by 2030.

 We do this in three ways:

 - campaigning and reporting (for example publishing annual board statistics, the Energy Leaders’ Coalition, company pledges);